FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

  Permission policy for administrator setting method

-**Special attention: the interface permission control of the contract can only control the write method at present.。**
+**Special attention: the interface permission control of the contract can only control the write method at present。**

 ```shell
 # Set the set of the HelloWorld contract with the contract address 0xCcEeF68C9b4811b32c75df284a1396C7C5509561(string) Interface is in whitelist mode